 The Centre for Climate and Energy Solutions acknowledges fixing the coal issue will be difficult.
-Coal is cheap, is important for meeting energy needs in the developing countries, and has good lobby groups in countries like the US, which is the “Saudi Arabia of coal.”
+Coal is cheap, important for energy needs in developing countries, and has good lobby groups in countries like the US, which is the “Saudi Arabia of coal.”
 Coal-fired generators could still play a role if carbon capture and storage (CCS) technology ever takes off, possibly 10-15 years away.
 There would also be a need for a carbon market, priced at around $30 a ton of CO2 and a way of retrofitting CCS into existing technology.
-An ANZ that truly considered its customers interests, would ensure such boxes were being ticked.
+An ANZ that truly considered its customers interests would ensure such boxes were being ticked.
 But it has no plans to do so and there is no scrutiny of whether such interests are considered.

-The Australian Securities Investment Commission said it would be investigating whether there had been a breach of Corporations Act rules on false or misleading statements.
-According to dean of law at the University of Western Sydney Michael Adams the legislation that deals with corporate fraud imposes a high penalty on false or misleading statements about traded securities on the ASX.
+The Australian Securities Investment Commission said it would investigate whether there had been a breach of Corporations Act rules on false or misleading statements.
+According to dean of law at the University of Western Sydney Michael Adams the legislation on corporate fraud imposes a high penalty on false or misleading statements about traded securities on the ASX.
 Adams believes a successful prosecution will hang on the difference between a public nuisance and civil disobedience.
 “A protest normally provides publicity for a cause and brings the matter to the general public’s attention, but causes little harm to the community,” Adams said.
 “A fraud – and in particular one that impacts on the share market – has huge consequences”.

-Spence may be exaggerating the harm here as it ignores the fact that checks and balances such as AAP did not do its job properly.
-Nor did any of the rest of the media use the hoax to expose ANZ’s dealings with the coal industry.
+Spence may be right but he doesn’t excuse AAP not doing its job properly.
+Nor did the rest of the media use the hoax to expose ANZ’s dealings with the coal industry.
 Why didn’t anyone ask the bank if they would do “a review of coal and gas investments on productive agricultural lands and areas of high biodiversity”.
-Why is it acceptable for the bank to continue to invest in projects that cause “significant dislocation of farmers, unacceptable damage to the environment, or social conflict?”
+Why is it acceptable for the bank to invest in projects that cause “significant dislocation of farmers, unacceptable damage to the environment, or social conflict?”